PepperDash/epi-utilities-routeCycle/README.md

 - `release` branches will be tagged with an `rc` descriptor, with the Action run appended: `0.0.1-rc-3`
 - `hotfix` branch builds will be tagged with a `hotfix` descriptor, with the Action run appended: `0.0.1-hotfix-4`

 Builds on the `Main` branch will ONLY be triggered by manually creating a release using the web interface in the repository.
 They will be versioned with the tag that is created when the release is created.
 The tags MUST take the form `major.minor.revision` to be compatible with the build process.
-A tag like `v0.1.0-alpha` is NOT compatabile and may result in the build process failing.
+A tag like `v0.1.0-alpha` is NOT compatible and may result in the build process failing.

 If you have any questions about the action, contact [Andrew Welker](mailto:awelker@pepperdash.com) or [Neil Dorin](mailto:ndorin@pepperdash.com).